saipavan10-git/tube_label_generator/README.md

 - Clone this repo into to `<redcap-root>/modules/redcap_zebra_label_printer_v0.0.0`.

 ## Introduction
 The __REDCap Zebra Label Printer__ external module prints a preprogrammed layout of 23 labels onto __DFP-103 Cryogenic Labels__.
 The layout is designed to facilitate blood draw and processing for sites within the 1Florida Alzheimer's Disease Research Center.
-It has multiple labels each for serum, plasma, paxgene, buffy coat, and blood.
+It has multiple labels for each of serum, plasma, paxgene, buffy coat, and blood.
 The module prints this layout on each label.

 > ![](./img/DFP-103_image.png)